AathreyaG/reactai-starter/solution.md

 - **Component Structure**:
   - **Header**: Manages navigation across different sections like CSV upload and catalog management using React Router.
-  - **CSVUploader**: Utilizes `react-dropzone` for file uploads and communicates with the backend through `/uploadCSV` endpoint.
-It includes client-side validation using USWDS components to ensure accessibility.
+  - **CSVUploader**: Utilizes `react-dropzone` for file uploads and directly uploads files to Amazon S3.
+A Lambda function then processes the file and inserts data into the PostgreSQL database.
   - **CatalogViewer**: Displays catalog data with search, pagination, and sorting features.
 It uses the backend `/catalog` endpoint for data fetching and React's Context API for state management.
   - **ProductEditor**: Allows editing of catalog entries and updates through `/catalog/:id` endpoint.
   - **Footer**: Provides static information such as application version and contact details.

 - **UI Frameworks/Component Libraries**:
-  - **USWDS**: Ensures accessibility and a consistent UI design across all user interfaces.
-  - **Metrostar Comet**: Enhances interactive components for improved user experience.
+  - **Metrostar Comet**: Ensures accessibility and a consistent UI design across all user interfaces, enhancing interactive components for improved user experience.

 **2. Backend Architecture (Node.js + Express + PostgreSQL):**